 Hiking in Portugal

 Walking Tour in Portugal will acquaint you with fascinating and magical surroundings.
 This region has delicious cuisine and some of the world’s most excellent wines.
-You’ll walk through uniquely terraced vineyards, take in the typical towns and villages of these regions.
+You’ll walk through uniquely terraced vineyards, taking in these regions’ typical towns and villages.

 Set out on an incredible 7-day hike along with Portugal.
 This walking holiday is in the North of Portugal and the Douro Valley.
 Two of the most famous and stunning wine-growing regions of Portugal.
 It is ideal for those who enjoy good food, nature, culture, wine, and fantastic day walks.